Complete Guide To Bitcoin

 How’s this possible?

-You can rely on a bank in most cases to store your money but if you keep cash in your wallet and lose your wallet, the cash is gone.
+In most cases, you can rely on a bank to store your money, but if you keep cash in your wallet and lose it, the cash is gone.
 Cryptocurrency is not any different, other than there are ways to digitally back up your assets, and store them offline, so even if you lose your cryptocurrency wallet, you can still access your funds if you have the private keys or passwords to restore access to the account.

 Bitcoin wallet storage solutions

 While it’s most recommended for anyone who has at least $500 of cryptocurrency, to buy a hardware wallet, there are different choices depending on your needs.